On this page

 Wire's build system handles everything automatically:

 All step content is in the DOM on page load.
-Hidden steps use display:none and are revealed by JavaScript.
+Hidden steps use CSS opacity and visibility transitions, revealed by JavaScript adding an .active class.
 The full article below is never hidden or removed.

 When to add discovery